Outstanding Service

 The Educational Commission of Foreign Medical Graduates (ECFMG) was created by the medical profession to ensure that IMGs meet acceptable professional practice standards to work as a physician in the United States.
 The ECFMG performs the following functions:

-But beyond the ECFMG, the medical profession has created other mechanisms to establish and ensure high professional standards.
+Beyond ECFMG, the medical profession created other mechanisms to establish and ensure high professional standards.
 In particular, two schemas carry significant importance to IMGs:

 Somewhat related to the standards created by the medical profession, each state creates standards for the licensing of physicians.
-Without exception, each state requires completion of an ACGME-accredited program in GME.
+Each state requires completion of an ACGME-accredited program in GME, with very limited case-by-case exceptions.
 There are variations among the states in the number of years of required GME training, levels of experience, and special requirements for IMGs.
 But the key concept is that the states look to the standards developed by the medical profession to determine the professional practice capabilities of both IMGs and U.S. medical graduates.

 Obviously, an IMG needs to possess valid immigration status in order to work in the United States.
 While the basic construct of employment-based immigration applies fully to IMG immigration, the practitioner needs to ensure that an IMG meets certain stipulated credentialing requirements.
 In particular, for H-1B cases, an IMG needs to possess the following credentials: 1) MD or a medical license abroad; 2) English language fluency through production of an ECFMG Certificate or graduation from an accredited medical school program (i.e., U.S. or Canadian programs); 3) passage of all three steps of the U.S. Medical Licensing Examination (USMLE); and 4) a state license or authorization issued by the state to do the duties of the position.
 Similar special and stipulated credentialing requirements exist in the permanent resident context and the practitioner needs to ensure that the IMG meets fully these credentialing requirements.